mit-ll/unet-vda/README.md

 # Deep Learning-based Velocity Dealiaser for Weather Radar

-This repo contains the a pretrained model, sample code, and sample data for the paper "A Deep Learning-based Velocity Dealiasing Algorithm Derived from the WSR-88D Open Radar Product Generator"
+This repo contains a pretrained model, sample code, and sample data for the paper "A Deep Learning-based Velocity Dealiasing Algorithm Derived from the WSR-88D Open Radar Product Generator"

 ![Alt text](data/result.jpg?raw=true "sample")